SuB1X-Coin/proposals/README.md

 4. Once ready, the proposal will be merged into the repository
 5. You will receive a READ-ONLY link from an Admin
 6. Use the link to submit the proposal on the blockchain (guide will be provided)
-7. Wait for MasterNodes voting outcome
+7. Wait for the MasterNodes owners to vote on your proposal

 ## Technical details